 There is no single driver of low-value care—providers, systems, and patients all play a role.
 To reduce it, our solutions must align incentives appropriately along all three of these areas.
 Quality improvement CME training could help providers decrease the frequency of Pap tests to align with recommended guidelines.
 Improved interoperability and clinical decision support applications could help end blanket ordering of unnecessary panels through EHRs.
 And patient education and improved insurance plan design could help reduce patient preference for brand-name medications.
 The good news is that we know how to break down where low-value care is occurring and can begin to take a closer look at designing the correct interventions.

 Read the full report.

-Beth is a senior research analyst in the Altarum Center for Value in Health Care, where she has worked on multiple projects concerning the defining and measurement of low value care.
-Dr. Beaudin-Seiler holds a Ph.D. in public affairs and administration from Western Michigan University.
+Beth is a senior research analyst focused on health economics and policy in Altarum’s Applied Research and Analytics division.
+She has worked on multiple projects concerning the definition and measurement of low-value care.
+Beth holds a doctor of philosophy in public affairs and administration from Western Michigan University.